OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 “Instruction” means a request from you to us to enter into a Trade for the sale and purchase of currency.

-“Payment Instruction” means a request from you to us to make a duly authorised payment to your nominated third party.
+“Payment Instruction” means a request from you to us to make a duly authorised payment to yourself or your nominated third party.

 “PS or Payment Service(s)” means we are providing you with a Payment Service, in accordance with the Payment Services Regulations (2017), when there is a third party beneficiary or a third party payee.